charlesduvert/Tbook-Api/README.md

 }
 ```

 Then, redirect the user to the `authentificationUrl`.
-He will be connected on the T-book platform.
+He will be connected to the T-book platform.
 This link expires after 60 seconds.

 In the event of a problem, we will redirect the user to the `errorUrl`.